gszhangwei/structured-prompts-driven-development/README.md

 # Structured Prompts for Architecture Development

 This repository contains structured templates for developing applications using different architectural patterns.
-Currently, it includes templates for Three-Tier Architecture, with plans to add Hexagonal Architecture in the future.
+Currently, it includes templates for Three-Tier Architecture of the Backend, with plans to add Hexagonal Architecture and Frontend Development templates in the future.

 ## Three-Tier Architecture Templates